 Our meals in the Kingfisher Restaurant were stellar.
 On our first visit we were sat by the grand stone fireplace, which was perfect because we’d just come in from strolling the grounds of the Sleeping Lady… in the snow.
 We were freezing and in great need of direct heat and good food.
 Our server explained the layout of the dining room and how to proceed.
 He presented us with a thorough wine list (with lots of local options) and then set us free.

 We had to take a second to process how dinner was going to work because we were a bit caught off guard.
 Being the travel bloggers that we are, we had attempted to research the menu ahead of time, but were confused by the wording and the vague offerings posted online.
 It now all made sense to us.
 Well, kind of.
 The only way to hammer it down and not feel like we were in a weird Vegas style banquet hall was just to go explore and start trying stuff.
 And it was awesome.

-First Course Station – personally, I always chuckle when I’m asked about salad before the entree at dinner.
+Personally, I always chuckle when I’m asked about salad before the entrée at dinner.
 Two reasons for this: